-Build a Token Factory in 15 Minutes
+Build a token factory on ZIGChain in 15 Minutes

 This tutorial is an example implementation for learning purposes.
 Review and adapt dependencies, configuration, validation, and security controls before using any part of it in production.